rwabukwererealfred/simple-job-application/README.md

 - Below are API used to test data from server side

 ## Technology used
--	Backend : Spring boot framework
+-	Backend : Spring boot framework (master branch)
--	Frontend : angular 12
+-	Frontend : angular 12 (main branch)
 -	Database: Mysql
 -	Docker server for building and running application
 - Integration testing using JUNIT